-- Does not qualify for a HAMP trial period plan - Does not successfully complete a HAMP trial period plan - Is delinquent on a HAMP modification (misses at least two consecutive payments) - Requests a short sale or DIL days from the date of the Short Sale Agreement (SSA) to sign and return it to the servicer.
+The borrower has 14 calendar days from the date of the Short Sale Agreement (SSA) to sign and return it to the servicer.
 The SSA must give the borrower an initial period of 120 days to sell the house (extensions permitted up to a total of 12 months).

-PURCHASE OFFFR
+Purchase Offer

-Within three business days of

-receiving an executed purchase

-offer, the borrower (or agent) must

-submit a completed Request for

-Approval of Short Sale (RASS) to
+Within 3 business days of receiving an executed purchase offer, the borrower (or agent) must submit a completed Request for Approval of Short Sale (RASS) to the servicer, including

-a copy of the sale contract

-- buyer documentation of funds

-or pre-approval/commitment

-- all information on the status

-of subordinate liens and/or
+- a copy of the sale contract and all addenda - buyer documentation of funds or pre-approval/commitment letter from a lender - all information on the status of subordinate liens and/or negotiations with subordinate lien holders.

-Within 10 business days after the

-servicer receives the RASS and all

-required attachments, the servicer

-must approve or deny the request
+Within 10 business days after the servicer receives the RASS and all required attachments, the servicer must approve or deny the request and advise the borrower.

-negotiations with subordinate

-the servicer, including:

-lien holders

-and advise the borrower.

-and all addenda

-letter from a lender

-CLOSING
+Closing